emilydolson/interpreting_the_tape_of_life/README.md

 Ancestry-based Analyses Provide Insights and Intuition about Evolutionary Dynamics" (to appear in the Artificial Life Journal).

+Note, this paper is an extension of the paper "Quantifying the tape of life: Ancestry-based metrics provide insights and intuition about evolutionary dynamics" published in the proceedings of [ALIFE 2018](http://2018.alife.org/).

 **Navigation:**

 <!-- TOC -->